build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 ```

 ### Using JDBC with OpenSearch
+We will now cover how to use JDBC with OpenSearch so that builders and OpenSearch users can run SQL queries and integrate OpenSearch with your favorite business intelligence (BI) applications.

-The Java Database Connectivity (JDBC) driver lets you integrate OpenSearch with your favorite business intelligence (BI) applications.
-For information about downloading and using the JAR file, see *[the SQL repository on GitHub](https://github.com/opensearch-project/sql-jdbc)*.
+The OpenSearch Java Database Connectivity (JDBC) driver comes in the form of a JAR file which can be downloaded as per the information provided in this link *[the SQL repository on GitHub](https://github.com/opensearch-project/sql-jdbc)*.
 Installing this will let you setup a connection to OpenSearch from a SQL client such as DBeaver, and you can then run SQL queries from that client.
 Similarly Amazon Quicksight has a connector to OpenSearch for data visualization.
 However the most common way for visualizing data in OpenSearch is via OpenSearch dashboards which is a fork from Kibana.

 > **A note about Query DSL:** OpenSearch provides a search language called *query domain-specific language (DSL)* that you can use to search your data.
 Query DSL is a flexible language with a JSON interface.
 With query DSL, you need to specify a query in the `query` parameter of the search.
 One of the simplest searches in OpenSearch uses the `match_all` query, which matches all documents in an index: